hqqxyy/Context-Aware-Matting/README.md

 This is the inference codes of Context-Aware Image Matting for Simultaneous Foreground and Alpha Estimation using Tensorflow ([paper link](https://arxiv.org/abs/1909.09725)).
-Given an image and its trimap, it will predict the alpha matte and foreground color.
+Given an image and its trimap, it estimates the alpha matte and foreground color.

 <a href="https://arxiv.org/pdf/1909.09725" rel="Paper"><img src="http://web.cecs.pdx.edu/~qiqi2/files/papers/conmat/demo.jpg" alt="Paper" width="100%"></a>